-A USB Key/Thumb Drive with no password protection containing a .pdf of each of its proposed exhibits to which a party has raised an objection.
+A USB Key/Thumb Drive with no password protection1 containing a .pdf of each of each party's own proposed exhibits to which the opposing party has raised an objection.
+The exhibits must have OCR-text recognition run on them.
 The parties must use the exhibit-file format and exhibit-naming convention for JERS.
+See Exhibit 3.